 Some of our researchers are involved in exciting new frontier projects.
 Chief Investigator Tat-Jun (TJ) Chin, from the University of Adelaide, was appointed to the Professorial Chair of Sentient Spacecraft with the SmartSat CRC and will build Australia’s largest research group dedicated to AI and machine learning for space.
 Centre researchers at QUT, Matthew Dunbabin, Felipe Gonzalez and myself are CIs in Securing Antarctica’s Environmental Future, an ARC Special Research Initiative, where we will develop robotic technologies to conduct scientific measures in a very harsh environment.

 The future for continuing collaborations and investment in robotic vision is strong.
 Each of our Australian partners has promising means with which to carry the torch forward: the Australian Institute of Machine Learning (AIML) at the University of Adelaide, the QUT Centre for Robotics, and considerable investment in robotics and AI at both Monash University and the Australian National University.
 QUT will also host the Australian Research Council (ARC) Training Centre for Collaborative Robotics in Advanced Manufacturing which will commence in 2021 and build the human and technical capability Australia needs to underpin our global competitiveness in advanced manufacturing.

 In 2020, we continued to pursue our three key strategic priorities of Science, Engage, and Culture and the results are outlined below.

 We are leading the world in transformational research in the new field of robotic vision.

-Our Research Projects – the teams, achievements and priorities for 2020 – are detailed in the Research Impact section of this report.
+The details of our Research Projects – the teams, the aim and the results and achievements for 2020 – can be found in the Research Impact section of this report.